 Robert Wood Johnson Foundation Project

 Genetic Alliance received a $500,000 RWJF grant to ‘white label’ PEER, allowing many groups to set up registries as simply as they can set they up a Facebook account.
 Using PEER, individuals are able to set data sharing, privacy, and access preferences, and manage their information in a dynamic and granular system.
 The ’white label’ version of PEER will include a simple dashboard and standard operating procedure to facilitate easy customization of the system by disease advocacy and community organizations wishing to offer it to their members.
 Interested in being a part of this project?
-Visit the RWJF PEER Project page and download the RFP!
+Visit the RWJF PEER Project page and stay tuned for the next RFP!

 Live PEER Sites